Tuesday, March 17, 2015

 I treasure Jefferson’s view – of the Constitution as a hide-bound document of fixed and discernible meaning – and his warning – that judges might treat it as a waxen plaything, softening it with the touch of their analyses and decisions until it took the shape of their desires.

-But even among us hide-bounders, it appears, differences in approach to and resolution of constitutional questions will arise.
+But even among us hide-bounders differences in approach to and resolution of constitutional questions will arise.
 Clement’s recent joint post, with Katyal, on the Harvard Law Review Forum, addressing the Natural Born Citizen provision of the Presidential Qualification Clause proves the point.

-Clement and Katyal commit a regrettable error in construing our and England’s legal histories.
-They commit the error in seeking, as lawyers and judges will do, to provide a meaning for a constitutional provision, in particular a meaning that is one less than obvious from the language of the document.
+Clement and Katyal commit a regrettable error in construing the strands of English legal history that form the foundation of America's legal history.
+They seek, as lawyers and judges will do, to provide a particular meaning to a constitutional provision; in fact, they present a purposive interpretation of the history of the question of the Natural Born Citizenship requirement of Article II; that interpretation is not one obvious from the language of the document.

 Clement and Katyal would have nothing about which to write on the subject of the Natural Born Citizen language, however, unless the meaning of the phrase was, in fact, fraught with uncertainty.
-Given six continuous years of controversy over the question whether Barack Obama satisfied the Natural Born Citizen provision – a contentious debate disdainfully summarized as the “birther argument" – perhaps we must simply accept that a rather clear and seemingly precise phrase, “Natural Born Citizen,” is neither clear nor precise, or at least that it is only as clear and precise as Clement and Katyal will then show it to be.
+Given six continuous years of controversy over the question of Barack Obama's status as a Natural Born Citizen – a contentious debate disdainfully summarized as the “birther argument" – perhaps we must simply accept that a rather clear and seemingly precise phrase, “Natural Born Citizen,” is neither clear nor precise or at least that it is only as clear and precise as Clement and Katyal will then show it to be.

 As it turns out, the meaning of “natural born” in English common law is too confining for their purposes, it must be stretched.
 That stretching is the hallmark of their error and their erroneous conclusions regarding the eligibility of Ted Cruz, John McCain, and George Romney (Mitt’s dad) to be elected to the Presidency.

-Their conclusion rests on a fallacious conflation of English statute law and English common law.
+Their conclusion conflates English statute law and English common law.

 “Naturalization” converts one that was a foreigner, an alien, into a citizen.